 What is the timeline for project selection?

-Currently, NFWF anticipates carrying out one project selection cycle per year.
-NFWF will begin the project review process each spring through intense consultation with state and federal resource agencies.
-Obligations of funds to projects are expected to be announced each Fall.
+Currently, NFWF conducts one project selection cycle per year.
+NFWF begins the project review process each spring through intense consultation with state and federal resource agencies.
+Obligations of funds to projects are expected to be announced each fall.
 In exceptional circumstances NFWF, working with state and federal resource agencies, may announce obligations “off-cycle” when the timing of the project is pertinent.
-As of August 2014, NFWF has awarded over $290 million to twenty-five projects in the five Gulf States.
+As of November 2018, NFWF has awarded more than $1.4 billion to 164 projects in the five Gulf States.

 What is the payment schedule?

 The plea agreements set out the terms of the payments from BP and Transocean into the Gulf Fund.
 Payments into the fund will occur over a five-year period, with more than half the funding coming in years four and five.
-As of February 2014, NFWF has received payments totaling $850 million.
+As of January 2018, NFWF has received all payments, totaling $2.544 billion.

-As future payments are received, NFWF will continue to allocate funds into separate accounts by state in accordance with the formula established by the plea agreements and obligate funds after the required consultations with state and federal resource agencies.
+As payments were received, NFWF allocated funds into separate accounts by state in accordance with the formula established by the plea agreements and will continue to obligate funds after the required consultations with state and federal resource agencies.